Federal vs. Private Student Loan Terms: What’s the Difference?

 Private Student Loans

-When applying for financing, it’s always in your best interest to know what options are available—and, whether your best option ends up being a private or a federal loan, to understand how which type of lender you’re using influences your loan!
+When applying for financing, it’s always in your best interest to know what options are available — and, whether your best option ends up being a private or a federal loan, to understand how which type of lender you’re using influences your loan.
+Because, as we can see from the LendEDU survey, for many of us this will be a decision that lasts!

-*These numbers reflect the federal interest rates for loans originated on or after July 1, 2017 and before July 1, 2018.
+*These numbers reflect the federal interest rates for loans first disbursed on or after July 1, 2018, and before July 1, 2019.

 Content Marketing Manager,